vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 - It abstracts out logging destinations, formatting, and filtering, allowing all to be changed at runtime.
 - It has destinations that work on Windows.
-- It can support email or socket logging.
+- It can support logging to email, sockets, and rotating files.

 In short, it is a much more flexible facility.
 Plus, it's easy to use.